 Swift - ARC Overview

-Memory management functions and its usage are handled in Swift 4 language through Automatic reference counting (ARC).
-ARC is used to initialize and deinitialize the system resources thereby releasing memory spaces used by the class instances when the instances are no longer needed.
-ARC keeps track of information about the relationships between our code instances to manage the memory resources effectively.
+Automatic Reference Counting(ARC) is a memory management mechanism used by Swift, it automatically tracks and manages the allocation and deallocation of objects’s memory.
+Or we can say that it is used to initialize and deinitialize the system resources thereby releasing memory spaces used by the class instances when the instances are no longer needed.
+It keeps track of information about the relationships between the instances to manage the memory resources effectively.
+ARC is generally applicable only to instances of classes because they are reference types.

-• ARC allocates a chunk of memory to store the information each and every time when a new class instance is created by init().
+• ARC allocates a chunk of memory to store the information whenever a new class instance is created by init().

-• Information about the instance type and its values are stored in memory.
+• Information about the instance type and its values are stored in the memory.

 • When the class instance is no longer needed it automatically frees the memory space by deinit() for further class instance storage and retrieval.